KwaDukuza

-The city has been under major economical construction since 2015, having built a multi-million rand regional shopping mall in 2018.
+The city has undergone minor economic construction since 2015, having built a multi-million rand regional shopping mall in 2018.
+KwaDukuza also has a college called North Coast Agricultural College located in Shakaskraal.

 History

-The city was founded about 1820 by King Shaka and was named KwaDukuza (Place of the Lost Person) because of the capital's labyrinth of huts.
+The town was founded in about 1820 by King Shaka and was named KwaDukuza (Place of the Lost Person) because of the capital's labyrinth of huts.
 After Shaka was assassinated on 22 September 1828 during a coup by two of his half-brothers, Dingane and Umthlangana (Mhlangane), the city was burnt to the ground.
 In 1873, European settlers built a town on the site, naming it Stanger after William Stanger, the surveyor-general of Natal.

 Stanger became a municipality in 1949 and is the commercial, magisterial and railway centre of an important sugar-producing district.
 A small museum adjoins the site of Shaka's grave, a grain pit in the city centre.
 The city and its vibrant inhabitants are surrounded by sugar cane fields, bush and the mahogany tree where Shaka held meetings, which still stands in front of the municipal offices.
 The Shaka Day festival, a colourful ceremony of 10,000 or more Zulus, is held at the KwaDukuza Recreation Grounds on 24 September every year.
 The festival is usually attended by dignitaries to mark the significance of the Zulu nation.

 In 2006, the Minister of Arts and Culture approved a name change from Stanger to KwaDukuza, which was published in the Government Gazette of South Africa on 3 March 2006.

 The KwaDukuza Museum houses historical items and information on Shaka, the sugar industry and local history.
-The city has a South Asian influence because of the influx of labourers from India in the late 19th and the early 20th centuries for sugarcane barons, such as Liege Hulett.
+The town has a South Asian influence because of the influx of labourers from India in the late 19th and the early 20th centuries for sugarcane barons, such as Liege Hulett.
 The first few hundred Indian families left Port Natal for the cane farms on 17 November 1860.
 The importation of Indian labourers was stopped in 1911, when their numbers exceeded 100,000.
 Most Indians did not return when their work contracts expired, but exchanged their return-trip passes for money or property.
-The growth of the Indian community changed the economic and cultural nature of the city and has successfully developed it into what it is today.
+The growth of the Indian community changed the economic and cultural nature of the town and has successfully developed it into what it is today.
 Celebrations include Diwali and the Winter Fair, the latter being a fundraiser for child welfare.

-In July, 2021, the city was significantly impacted by large scale looting, vandalism, property damage and civil unrest caused during the 2021 South African unrest, much to the dismay of the Indian population.
+In July, 2021, the town was significantly impacted by large scale looting, vandalism, property damage and civil unrest caused during the 2021 South African unrest, much to the dismay of the Indian population.